shhu0217/Quiz8/README.md

 ### Coding Technique Exploration
 **Technique** : *Randomization for Visual Variation*

-In this project, I use randomness to generate unexpected variations in shape, color, and pattern.
+In this project, I will use randomness to generate unexpected variations in shape, color, and pattern.
 Each concentric circle pattern is created with a random number of layers, randomly chosen colors, and variable sizes.
 Additionally, mouse clicks trigger new randomly generated designs in specific areas.
-This technique not only adds spontaneity and uniqueness to every interaction, but also echoes the lively, handcrafted feeling found in works like Wheels of Fortune.
 ![Code screenshot](assets/screenshot3.png)
 [Code Link](https://openprocessing.org/sketch/2325929)